 CD Or IRA

 CD Vs. IRA: Which one is the better investment for you?
-When comparing a CD to an IRA, the answer depends on various factors, including your age, investment goals, and risk tolerance.
+When comparing a CD to an IRA, the answer depends on various factors, including age, investment goals, and risk tolerance.
 For example, an IRA allows you to grow your money tax-deferred if you’re younger and just starting to save for retirement.
 This means you won’t have to pay taxes on your gains until you withdraw the money in retirement.
 This can be a significant advantage if you expect to be in a higher tax bracket when you retire.

 On the other hand, if you’re closer to retirement and looking for a place to park your money where it will earn a guaranteed rate of return, a CD may be the better choice.
 This is because CDs typically offer higher bank interest rates than savings accounts and are backed by the full faith and credit of the U.S. government, making them a safe investment.